uiua-lang/uiua/site/text/tour.md

 +5 {1 2_3_4 5_6}
 ```

-For more complex operations, you can use to use the [inventory](/docs/inventory) modifier, which calls a function on the content of each box.
+For more complex operations, you can use the [inventory](/docs/inventory) modifier, which calls a function on the content of each box.

 ```uiua
 {"dog" "cat" "fish"}